 because checkmate is mostly written in C and should be comparably fast.

-Yet many of the functions in the base
+Yet many of the functions in the base package are not

 regular functions, but primitives.
 While primitives jump directly into